vmikk/amplispike/README.md

 # amplispike
-R package for the analalysis of data obtained with high-throughput amplicon sequencing with synthetic spike-in standards.
+R package for the analysis of data obtained with high-throughput amplicon sequencing with synthetic spike-in standards.
 Spike-ins represents a synthetic mock community, consisting of non-biological sequences with known concentrations.